bjlkeng/bjlkeng.github.io/source/posts/estimating-uncertainty-via-stochastic-gradient-langevin-dynamics-and-bayes-by-backprop.rst

 introduces error in the calcluation, which is the only reason why we need a Metropolis-Hastings update (see previous post on `HMC <link://slug/hamiltonian-monte-carlo>`__).
-However as :math:`\epsilon_t \to 0`, this error becomes negligible converging to the continuous time dynamics, implying a 100% acceptance rate.
+However as :math:`\epsilon_t \to 0`, this error becomes negligible converging to the HMC continuous time dynamics, implying a 100% acceptance rate.
 Thus, there is no need for an MH update for very small :math:`\epsilon_t`.

 In summary for large :math:`t`, the :math:`t^{th}` iteration of Equation 18/21 closely approximates the LMC Markov chain transition with very small error so its equilibrium distribution closely approximates the desired posterior.
-This would be great if we had a fixed :math:`t` but we are actually shrinking :math:`t` towards 0 (as is needed by SGD), thus SGLD actually defines a non-stationary Markov Chain and so we still need to show the actual sequence will convert to the posterior.
+This would be great if we had a fixed :math:`t` but we are shrinking :math:`t` towards 0 (as is needed by SGD), thus SGLD actually defines a non-stationary Markov Chain, and so we still need to show the actual sequence will converge to the posterior.

 **Convergence**

 We will show that there exists some sequence of samples :math:`\theta_{t=a_1},
-\theta_{t=a_2}, \ldots` that converge to the posterior for some strictly increasing sequence :math:`a_1, a_2, \ldots` (note: the sequence is not sequential e.g., :math:`a_{n+1}` is likely much bigger than :math:`a_{n+1}`).
+\theta_{t=a_2}, \ldots` that converge to the posterior for some strictly increasing sequence :math:`a_1, a_2, \ldots` (note: the sequence is not sequential e.g., :math:`a_{n+1}` is likely much bigger than :math:`a_{n}`).

 First we fix a small :math:`\epsilon_0` such that :math:`0 < \epsilon_0 << 1`.
 Assuming :math:`\{\epsilon_t\}` satisfy the decayed polynomial property from